danswer-ai/danswer/CONTRIBUTING.md

 ### Local Set Up
-It is recommended to use Python versions >= 3.11 but Danswer will run with older versions with minimal changes.
+It is recommended to use Python versions >= 3.11.

 This guide skips setting up User Authentication for the purpose of simplicity